When I see “Internet of Things” (IoT) and “Smart Home”, I see Amazon’s Echo, Google Home, Philips Hue, and smart plugs.

 - Installation is completed (a solid LED light indicate successful installation)!

-Used individually, the Xiaomi Mi Smart Plug have 3 options:
+Used individually, the Xiaomi Mi Smart Plug has 3 options:

 - The big button in the middle?
 Press on it to toggle on and off, same as the button in the lower left.